Sapana-Micro-Software/mahajan_masterpiece/README.md

 This will:
 1. Generate a synthetic ECG dataset
-2. Train all eight models
+2. Train all fifteen models
 3. Evaluate performance
 4. Generate comparison plots
 5. Save results to `benchmark_results.json`